-Individuals eligible to receive a home delivered meal are as follows:
+Individuals eligible to receive a home delivered meal:

-- a) Any individual aged 60 and older who is frail and homebound by reason of disability, illness or isolation; or - b) A spouse or caregiver of a home delivered meal recipient, regardless of age, if it is determined that providing a meal is in the best interest of the homebound participant; or - c) An individual with a disability who resides at home with a participant if it is determined that providing a meal is in the best interest of the homebound individual.
+- a) Any individual aged 60 and older who is frail and homebound by reason of disability, illness or isolation.
+The person is physically unable to drive, unable to use Dial-A-Ride or other public/private transit; and is physically unable to go to a congregate meal site.
+Their spouse, caregiver or disabled roommate qualify to receive home delivered meals for the rate of the recommended donation. - A spouse or caregiver of a home delivered meal recipient, regardless of age, if it is determined that providing a meal is in the best interest of the homebound participant; or - c) An individual with a disability who resides at home with a participant if it is determined that providing a meal is in the best interest of the homebound individual.